-When these objects appear to be of low value and bear some relation to the valuer's already approved class of property, the Secretary to the secretariat may provide a one-off approval for a specific task.
+When these objects appear to be of low value and bear some relation to the valuer's already approved class of property, the Arts Secretary may provide a one-off approval for a specific task.

-The secretariat permits this practice as it regards as obstructive an insistence for a separate valuer to deal with a small body of material of little financial worth that is contained within a larger more important collection.
+The Department permits this practice as it regards as obstructive an insistence for a separate valuer to deal with a small body of material of little financial worth that is contained within a larger more important collection.

-Approval must be obtained from the secretariat prior to submission of a valuation for an object outside the valuer's approved field(s).
+Approval must be obtained from the Department prior to submission of a valuation for an object outside the valuer's approved field(s).